The medium-modified $g\to c\bar{c}$ splitting function in the BDMPS-Z formalism: The medium-modified splitting function in the BDMPS-Z formalism

-$\sigma({\bf r})$ provides information about the ${\bf q}$-differential elastic cross section $\propto \vert a({\bf q}) \vert^2$ of a scattering center that interacts with a parton in the amplitude and with the same (or another) parton in the complex conjugate amplitude.
-Technically, the dipole arises from comparing the transverse positions of the two partons with which $\propto \vert a({\bf q}) \vert^2$ interacts; therefore, the cross section \eqref{eq2.4} should not be regarded as the cross section of a $c\bar{c}$-dipole, but as a measure of the characteristic momentum transferred per scattering from the medium to any parton.
+Here, $\sigma({\bf r})$ characterises the ${\bf q}$-differential elastic cross section $\propto \vert a({\bf q}) \vert^2$ of a medium scattering centre that interacts with a projectile parton in the amplitude and with the same (or another) parton in the complex conjugate amplitude, with ${\bf q}$ the momentum transferred from the medium to the parton during a single scattering.
+Technically, $\sigma({\bf r})$ arises from comparing the transverse positions of the two partons in the amplitude and complex conjugate amplitude, so the cross section \eqref{eq2.4} should not be regarded as the cross section of a $c\bar{c}$-dipole but as a measure of the characteristic momentum transferred per scattering from the medium to any parton.

+The interaction between the projectile parton and the medium depends on the colour representation of the parton and the longitudinal momentum fraction $z$ carried by it.
+This is encoded in the combination of dipole cross sections~\cite{Zakharov:1999zk,Caron-Huot:2010qjx}

+We write this expression including a subleading term in the ${1}/{N_c^2}$ expansion.
+As we shall show in sections~\ref{sec2.3} and~\ref{sec7.6}, the inclusion of this term ensures that the $\bm{\upkappa}$-integrated version of \eqref{eq2.2} is correct to all orders in $1/N_c^2$.
+However, the $\bm{\upkappa}$-differential distribution \eqref{eq2.2} is correct only to leading order in $1/N_c^2$ expansion.

-The path-integral ${\cal K}$ in \eqref{eq2.3} is defined in terms of the product $n(\xi)\, \sigma({\bf r})$,
+The path-integral ${\cal K}$ in \eqref{eq2.2} is defined in terms of the product $n(\xi)\, \sigma_3({\bf r},z)$,

-The internal longitudinal ($y$, $\bar y$) and transverse (${\bf r}_\text{out}$) integration variables in \eqref{eq2.3} can be viewed as denoting the positions at which the $g\to c\bar{c}$ splitting occurs in amplitude and complex conjugate amplitude.
-Here, ${\bf r}_\text{out}$ is the configuration space conjugate of the measured final transverse momentum ${\bf k}_\text{c}$ of the outgoing charm quark.

 In this close-to-eikonal formalism, longitudinal position is identified with time.
-A gluon produced within the medium is a gluon produced at a finite initial time which we set to $y_\text{init} = 0$.
-If the gluon were impinging on the target from the distant past, we would set $y_\text{init} = -\infty$, see section~\ref{sec3.3.2}.
-The longitudinal integrations in \eqref{eq2.3} go from $y_\text{init}$ to $y_\infty$ and they involve an $\epsilon$-regularization.
-One needs to integrate \eqref{eq2.3} for $y_\infty \to \infty$, then take the real part and then remove the regulator $\epsilon \to 0$, since these operations do not commute.
+A gluon produced within the medium is a gluon produced at a finite initial time which we set to $t_\text{init} = 0$.
+If the gluon were impinging on the target from the distant past, we would set $t_\text{init} = -\infty$, see section~\ref{sec3.4.2}.
+The longitudinal integrations in \eqref{eq2.2} go from $t_\text{init}$ to $t_\infty$ and they involve an $\epsilon$-regularisation.
+One needs to integrate \eqref{eq2.2} for $t_\infty \to \infty$, then take the real part and then remove the regulator $\epsilon \to 0$, since these operations do not commute.